neurodance/teams-ai/teams.md/src/components/include/in-depth-guides/tabs/functions/typescript.incl.md

 <!-- validation-warning -->

 :::warning
-This library does not validate that the function arguments are of the expected types or otherwise trustworthy.
+This SDK does not validate that the function arguments are of the expected types or otherwise trustworthy.
 You must take care to validate the input arguments before using them.
 :::

 <!-- return-values -->